Tokens

 What is a token?

 A token is a named design decision.
-Instead of hard-coding #3366FF in ten different places, you create a token called color/primary and reference it everywhere.
+Instead of hard-coding a colour value in ten different places, you create a token called color/primary and reference it everywhere.
 When your brand colour changes, you update the token once and every surface updates automatically.

-In the Studio token editor, each token shows its name, type, current value, and a live preview (colour swatches for colour tokens, scale labels for spacing, etc.).
+In the Studio token editor, each token shows its name, type, current value, and a live preview — colour swatches for colour tokens, scale labels for spacing, and so on.

 The three tiers